pdrahul2/fast-rcnn/README.md

     #   http://caffe.berkeleyvision.org/installation.html

     # If you're experienced with Caffe and have all of the requirements installed
-    # and your Makefile.config in place, then simply do:
+    # and your Makefile.config in place, then simply do.
+    # Make sure caffe is built with PYTHON layers.
     make -j8 && make pycaffe
     ```

 ### Download models and data
 1. Download the NYUD2 data